BenCaunt8300/stockit/README.md

 stockits regression usage can be demoed here: [bencaunt1232.pythonanywhere.com] type ```/stockit-app/[stock name]``` to make the estimation

-stoockits regression algorithms are implemented using sci-kit learn.
+stockits regression algorithms are implemented using sci-kit learn.
 More information can be found here: www.scikit-learn.org

 # stockit object usage :